 Arson Reporting Immunity: Immunity laws, in effect to some degree in all states since 1984, enable insurers and others such as law enforcers to exchange information freely without threat of civil suits for violation of privacy or for defamation.
 By encouraging the exchange of information, arson reporting immunity laws increase the number of arson claims denied and the number of arson arrests and convictions.
-According to the Coalition Against Insurance Fraud (http://www.insurancefraud.org/), by February 2013 all but five states granted immunity for reporting to law enforcers, 35 states and the District of Columbia and 35 states had laws granting immunity for reporting to fraud bureaus and 28 states and the District of Columbia have laws granting immunity to insurers who report arson to other insurance companies.
+According to the Coalition Against Insurance Fraud (http://www.insurancefraud.org/), by January 2015 all but five states had granted immunity for reporting arson to law enforcers.
+The District of Columbia and 35 states had laws granting immunity for reporting to fraud bureaus.
+Twenty-eight states and the District of Columbia have laws granting immunity to insurers who report arson to other insurance companies.

 "Bad Faith" Lawsuits: An additional legal problem that insurers face in combating arson is "bad faith" lawsuits.
 Insurers are obliged to settle claims speedily.
 When a claim is denied because of arson, some claimants take the matter to court, suing insurers not only for the insurance money, but also for "bad faith" or punitive damages.
 Even when the insurer wins, these suits consume time and money.